ansible-collections/dellemc.enterprise_sonic/docs/ISSUE_TRIAGE.md

 Due to constraints, maintainers aren't always able to resolve issues in a timely manner, especially those of lower priority.
 For such issues, consider requesting help from the community.
 Use your best judgement.
 In general, requesting help from the community means that a contribution has a good chance of getting accepted and merged.

 In many cases, the issue author or the community is most suitable to contribute changes since they're experts in their domain.
-It's also quite common that someone has tried to get something to work using the documentation without success and made an effort to get it to work and/or reached out to the community to get the missing information.
+Also, it's very common for someone to seek help from the community on a problem.

 1. Kindly and politely add a comment which will notify the users subscribed to the issue of any updates.
    - Explain that the issue would be nice to get resolved, but it isn't prioritized to be worked on by maintainers for the foreseeable future.